shenwei356/LexicMap/docs/content/releases/_index.md

 [v0.5.0](https://github.com/shenwei356/LexicMap/releases/tag/v0.5.0) - 2015-12-18 [![Github Releases (by Release)](https://img.shields.io/github/downloads/shenwei356/LexicMap/v0.5.0/total.svg)](https://github.com/shenwei356/LexicMap/releases/tag/v0.5.0)

+This version is compatible with indexes created by LexicMap v0.4.0, but rebuilding the index is recommended for more accurate results.

 - New commands:
     - **`lexicmap utils remerge`: Rerun the merging step for an unfinished index**.
 - `lexicmap index`: